 A developer from our team will review your pull request, and may request some changes to it.
 After the request is approved, it will be merged to our main branch.

-Documentation of features and changes in behaviour should be included in the pull-request.
+Documentation of features and changes in behaviour should be included in the pull request.
 You can create separate pull requests for documentation changes only.
-Documentation site customizations should be performed in accordance with the Just The Docs Customization guide, which is applied during the site creation process.

 Any user-facing change should be labeled with

 When we publish a new version of lakeFS, we will add this to the relevant version section of the changelog.

 If the change should not be included in the changelog, label it with